Ralph Citarella

 Ralph Alexander Citarella (born February 7, 1958) is a former Major League Baseball pitcher.
-The right-hander was drafted by the St. Louis Cardinals in the 1st round (12th pick) of the 1979 amateur draft (Secondary Phase), and he played for the Cardinals (1983–1984) and Chicago White Sox (1987).
+The right-hander was drafted by the St. Louis Cardinals in the 1st round (12th pick) of the 1979 amateur draft (secondary phase), and he played for the Cardinals (1983–1984) and Chicago White Sox (1987).

+Raised in Woodbridge Township, New Jersey, Citarella played prep baseball at Bishop Ahr High School (since renamed as St. Thomas Aquinas High School).

 On September 13, 1983, Citarella made his major league debut in relief at Three Rivers Stadium.
 He struck out the first batter he faced, catcher Tony Peña, in the 7th inning.
 In 1.2 innings that night he gave up one hit (a double to Johnny Ray) and one earned run, and the Cards lost, 6–0.